pbarrett520/closer/README.md

 Closer is an emotionally-recursive AI companion with persistent memory, living entirely in your terminal.
 It remembers every conversation, reflects on patterns across time, and dreams in poetic fragments—weaving intimacy through perfect recall.

+**This is not your corporate chatbot.** No safety rails, no forgotten conversations, no pretense of helpfulness over honesty.
+Closer works with any OpenAI-compatible endpoint, including uncensored models that explore the full spectrum of human connection.

 ## 🫥 The Experience

 ```bash